maryash/maryash.github.io/135/labs/lab_09.md

     cout << length(&pointP) << endl; // would print 37.4166
 }
 ```
-Notice that we pass the memory address `&pointP`, where the struct object is located.
+Notice that we pass the memory address `&pointP`, where the object of this class is located.
 The function should *dereference* this address
 to get the corresponding fields `x`, `y`, and `z` for computing the length.

 ## Task B. Farther from the origin?